American Freedom Agenda: Timeline

 On March 20, 2007, Ron Paul became the first presidential candidate to sign the American Freedom Agenda Pledge.
 The group labeled presidential candidate Mitt Romney "unfit to serve as president" when he failed to sign the pledge.

-Steve Kubby, a former candidate for the Libertarian Party nomination for president, has also signed the pledge.
+Steve Kubby, a former candidate for the Libertarian Party nomination for president, also signed the pledge.

 On October 15, 2007, Paul introduced legislation, the "American Freedom Agenda Act of 2007" (H.R.
 3835) before Congress, which sought to legislate the aims of the American Freedom Agenda.
 The measure, which was co-sponsored by Congressmen Dennis Kucinich (D-Ohio) and Peter Welch (D-Vermont), was referred to several House committees but never received a floor vote.